youurt/node-express-mongodb-vue-auth-crud-app/README.md

 ### in progress

 - [ ] typescriptify backend / frontend
-- [ ] loading ? status on frontend
+- [ ] loading api status on frontend
 - [ ] testing the api too
 - [ ] delete the data with api call (not just update to '')
 - [ ] add client-side / server side form / validation